On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Lessons Learnt and Future Work

 \item OCSVM passes the sanity check for both the cross-version and cross-project scenarios (i.e., its estimates are always statistically significant better than random guessing), it also provides significantly better estimates than SVM in all cases, and than SVM$_{T}$ in 11\% of the cases for cross-version and 22\% of the cases for cross-project.
 On the other hand, it is able to outperform with statistical significant results the traditional two-class classifiers (i.e., NB, LR, RF) in 37\% and 48\% of the cases in total for the cross-version scenario and cross-project scenario, respectively. \end{itemize}

 When we consider OCVSM$_{T}$, which makes use of a minimal number of defective instances for hyper-parameter tuning, the overall results improve for all scenarios, as follows:

 \begin{itemize}

-\item OCVSM$_{T}$ performs statistically significantly better than random guessing in all cases for the within-project scenario (which is a very good improvement compared to the 11\% of OCSVM) passing the sanity check.
+\item OCVSM$_{T}$ performs statistically significantly better than random guessing in all cases for the within-project scenario (which is a very good improvement compared to the results of OCSVM for this same scenario) passing the sanity check.
 Similarly, its performance against SVM, SVM$_{T}$ and the other traditional classifiers (i.e., NB, LR, RF) improves to 43\% of the cases (compared to the 20\% of OCSVM).
 Overall, we conclude that OCVSM$_{T}$ is effective in less than half of the cases for within-project defect prediction.

 \item OCVSM$_{T}$ performs statistically significantly better than random guessing and SVM in all cases for both the cross-version and cross-project scenarios.
 Whereas it is significantly better than SVM$_{T}$ in 55\% of the cases for the cross-version scenario and 100\% of the cases for the cross-project scenario.
 OCVSM$_{T}$ also performs statistically significantly better than the traditional ML in 56\% of the cases for cross-version and 81\% of the cases for cross-project.